Middle American screech owl

-The Middle American screech owl (Megascops guatemalae), also known as the Guatemalan screech owl, is a species of owl in the family Strigidae.
-It is found from northern Mexico to northern Nicaragua.
+The Middle American screech owl (Megascops guatemalae), also known as the Guatemalan screech owl or the vermiculated screech owl, is a species of owl in the family Strigidae.
+It is found from northern Mexico to western Panama.

 Taxonomy and systematics

 The taxonomy of the Middle American screech owl is somewhat unsettled.
-The International Ornithological Committee (IOC) recognizes these five subspecies but notes that fuscus and dacrysistactus might not be distinct enough to warrant subspecies status.
+The International Ornithological Committee (IOC) recognizes these six subspecies, but notes that fuscus and dacrysistactus might not be distinct enough to warrant subspecies status.